🕐 11 min read

 This example queries Profit (bin).
 This bin has a dynamic bin size, which is a parameter.
 We know from our metadata request that the default value of the bin size is 200.
 In this example, we change the bin size to 50.

-Note: Because of the rules around what Profit Bin Size can be (as seen in the metadata), It can only be between 50 and 200 with a step size of 50.
-Eventually we will throw an error if you try to pass in a value that is not allowed.
+Note: Because of the rules around what Profit Bin Size can be (as seen in the metadata), the bin size can only be between 50 and 200 with a step size of 50.
+Eventually VDS throws an error if you try to pass in a value that is not allowed.

 If you try the query without using a parameter: